ravilach/prometheus-sample-app/README.md

 $ docker run -it -p 8080:8080 prometheus-sample-app /bin/main -listen_address=0.0.0.0:8080 generate -metric_type=all -is_random=true
 $ curl localhost:8080/metrics
 ```

-## Clustering:
-Deploy the example deployment configuration of 1 instances of Prometheus-Sample-App.

-### Pre-requisites:
-- Docker
-- Docker Image Prometheus-Sample-App
-- A Kubernetes cluster

 ### Deployment on Kubernetes:
 - Run following command to deploy: